Generalized model of incipient plasticity with parametric variations: Introduction

-In the context of any generic load-driven process, the activation volume is a fundamental parameter associated with the activated event.
-It represents the rate at which the activation barrier reduces with an increase in the applied load.
-However, this key parameter plays a broader role by offering insights into the possible mechanism underlying an activated process, as the activation volume also provides an intuitive idea about the number of atoms associated with the event.
-While the direct measurement of activation volume is straightforward in atomistic computations with methods like nudged elastic band (NEB) \cite{rao2011,geslin2017,mcphie2012}, umbrella sampling \cite{ryu2011,ryu2011entropic}, finite temperature string \cite{weinan2005finite}, etc., experimental methods resort to mathematical models linking activation volume to other measurable parameters.
-For instance, the activation volume of solid state diffusion has been estimated by measuring diffusivities under varying pressure \cite{aziz2006}.
-In metallic glasses, the activation volume for STZ activities is indirectly determined by measuring the hardness and strain-rate sensitivity \cite{sahu2019mechanism}.
-Similarly, Kato \cite{kato2009thermally} has demonstrated a line tension model that can be used to estimate the activation volume of dislocation depinning at grain boundaries using experimentally gathered flow stress data at various temperatures.
+In any generic load-driven process, the activation volume is a fundamental parameter associated with the kinetics.
+It represents the rate at which the activation barrier reduces with increasing applied load.
+Besides, this key parameter also renders a rough estimate of the number of atoms involved in the process and plays a broader role in offering insights into the underlying mechanism.
+While its direct measurement is straightforward in atomistic computations with methods like the nudged elastic band (NEB) \cite{chen2019atomistic,geslin2017,zhu2007interfacial,kumari2021nucleation}, umbrella sampling \cite{ryu2011,ryu2011entropic}, finite temperature string \cite{weinan2005finite}, etc., experimental methods resort to mathematical models linking the activation volume to other measurable quantities.
+For instance, the activation volume of solid-state diffusion has been estimated by measuring diffusivities under varying pressure \cite{aziz2006}.
+In metallic glasses, the activation volume for STZ activities is indirectly determined by measuring the hardness and strain-rate sensitivity \cite{sahu2019mechanism,kramer2018activation}.
+Similarly, Kato \textit{et al.} ~\cite{kato2009thermally} has demonstrated a line tension model that can be used to estimate the activation volume of dislocation depinning at grain boundaries using experimentally gathered flow stress data at various temperatures.\\